 Once your podcast is live and gaining traction, you may want to look into monetization.
 Two common ways to make money through podcasting include sponsorships and advertising networks, but these aren’t the only opportunities to earn as a podcaster.

 If you already sell digital products online, like eBooks and courses, you could use your podcast to help drive sales.
 For freelancers, podcasts can be used to display expertise, advertise services, and land clients.
 Really, there is no right or wrong way to monetize your podcast.
 It ultimately depends on your personal preferences as a podcaster.

-Like any form of content marketing, podcasting is ever changing.
-Fortunately, the podcast community is an active one, filled with plenty of actionable ideas for growing your audience as well as practical tips for monetizing, no matter what your end goal is as a new podcaster.
+Like any form of content marketing, podcasting is ever-changing.
+Fortunately, the podcast community is an active one, filled with plenty of ideas for growing your audience as well as practical tips for monetization.

-Whether you’re a blogger attempting to reach a new audience, an information marketer wanting to demonstrate your knowledge, or are simply looking for a creative outlet to monetize and share your story, podcasting offers the opportunity to do all those things and more – but only when done right.
+Whether you’re a blogger attempting to reach a new audience, an information marketer wanting to demonstrate your knowledge, or you’re looking for a creative outlet to monetize and share your story, podcasting offers the opportunity to do all those things and more.